tangle-network/zero-knowledge-gadgets/README.md

 Gadgets and constraints written using the [arkworks](https://github.com/arkworks-rs) libraries for Webb and more.

+## Gratitude
+We are grateful to the arkworks community for their open-source first approach to zero-knowledge infrastructure.
+Many of the gadgets here leverage tools that are found in other repos and that are open source.
+Specifically, we leverage the sparse merkle tree data structures from the [ivls](https://github.com/arkworks-rs/ivls/tree/master/src/building_blocks/mt/merkle_sparse_tree) project on incrementally verifiable computation.
+This work would not have been possible without that.

+Many thanks to the following people for help and insights in both learning and implementing these gadgets & circuits:
+- @weikengchen
+- @Pratyush

 # Overview
 This repo contains zero-knowledge gadgets & circuits for different end applications such as a mixer and a bridge that can be integrated into compatible blockchain and smart contract protocols.
 The repo is split into two main parts: the intermediate modular gadgets and the circuits that consume these gadgets.